nagashree-angadi/webex-contact-center-provider-sample-code/media-service-api/README.md

 Features: The request will also carry the desired features needed on the incoming request.
 The response object should return the responses accordingly.
 # Authentication
 Provider to provide a mechanism to create a tenant specific auth key / token.
 Which will be onboarded during Onboarding.
 This key/token will be offered by Orchestrator to External Connector for Authentication, it will also be used by External Connector to identify the tenant and billing.
-For Non-CASPRx provider jws token will be used.
+For Non-CASPRx provider jws token will be used which will be registered by provoder.
 # Serviceability
 Each Provider endpoint to expose certain APIs to monitor the health of endpoint. https://<Service endpoint>/<service Name>/v1/ping